Tânia Tomé

-Tânia Tomé (born 1981) is a Mozambican public speaker, entrepreneur, and author.
+Tânia Tomé (born 1981) is a Mozambican entrepreneur, economist, author, international speaker.
+She is the founder and chief executive officer of Ecokaya and the president of Womenice, initiatives focused on leadership, entrepreneurship, and women's empowerment.
 She also releases music under the name Queentanisha.

+She has been recognized for her work in leadership and social impact, including being listed among the Most Influential People of African Descent (MIPAD) Top 100.

 Early life and education

-Born in Mozambique, Tomé completed a degree in economics from the Catholic University of Portugal, with an academic merit award received from former Portuguese President Mario Soares.
-She obtained a postgraduate degree in business administration from the Catholic University of Portugal, and completed an entrepreneurship and business program at Notre Dame University.
+Born in Mozambique, Tomé completed a degree in economics from the Catholic University of Portugal, with an academic merit award received from former Portuguese President Mário Soares.

+She obtained a postgraduate degree in business administration from the Catholic University of Portugal, and completed an entrepreneurship and business program at the University of Notre Dame.

 Career

+Entrepreneurship and leadership

-Tomé first worked as a credit analyst, and was an executive with an investment company.
-In 2011 she founded a firm called Ecokaya and was its CEO.
-In 2020, she published the self-help book Succenergy: Activate Your Energy, Discover All Your Success inside You, which led to an invitation to give a TEDx talk, followed by invitations to host training seminars in several nations in Africa and South America.
-She specializes in entrepreneurship and leadership systems, and often speaks on such topics in the media.
+Tomé began her career as a credit analyst and later worked in investment management.
+In 2011, she founded Ecokaya, a company focused on leadership training, corporate development, and entrepreneurship programs.

+In 2020, Tomé published the self-help book Succenergy: Activate Your Energy, Discover All Your Success Inside You, which led to an invitation to deliver a TEDx talk and to conduct training seminars in several countries in Africa and America.

+Tomé specializes in entrepreneurship and leadership systems and has appeared in media discussing these topics.

-Tomé is the president of Womenice.org, a women's leadership organization that hosts the Global Leadership Conference.
-She is also a member of the Forbes Coaches Council and serves as a judge for the Stevie Awards.
-She has been recognized for her contributions to Mozambican and Portuguese culture, and has published several books of poetry and fiction.
+She is the president of Womenice, a women's leadership organization that hosts the Global Leadership Conference.

+She was a member of the Forbes Coaches Council, an invitation-only professional organization for senior-level coaching executives.and has served as an American Business Award judge for the [Stevie Awards].

+In addition to her work in business and leadership, Tomé has been recognized for her contributions to Mozambican and Portuguese culture and has published several works of poetry and fiction.
-Tomé is also a singer, and at age 7 won a Southern Africa music content held by the World Health Organization.
-She has released some music under her own name, in the jazz, soul, and afropop genres.
-In 2018 she adopted the stage name Queentanisha and has released several singles under that name.

-Aidoo Lamonte and Daniel F. Silva, who translated and introduced Tomé's literary works in Lusophone African Short Stories and Poetry after Independence: Decolonial Destinies (2021), described her unusual career:
+According to Aidoo Lamonte and Daniel F. Silva, who translated and introduced her work in Lusophone African Short Stories and Poetry after Independence: Decolonial Destinies (2021), Tomé worked in several professional fields during the 2010s, establishing a business consulting firm in Mozambique.
+She has also delivered TED talks and worked as a motivational speaker for Mozambican, Lusophone, and international audiences.

-Throughout the 2010s, Tomé became a public figure of sorts, opening her own business consulting firm in Mozambique ... she has given TED talks and toured as a motivational speaker, targeting generations of Mozambican, Lusophone, and international audiences with facile notions of individual agency that dissimulate existing structures of marginalization.
-At the same time ... she has articulated, though, tacitly, relations of solidarity between the Mozambican state and other left-leaning governments in the Global South.
-Her first collection of literature, Agarra-me o Sol por Trás, garnered praise upon release. ... her poetry is centered on the body, particularly, the Black female body, in its entrapment within the various webs of imperial, patriarchal, and political meanings and violence.
+International speaking

+Tomé has delivered keynote speeches and training programs at conferences and institutions across Africa, Europe, and the Americas.

+She has also participated in international mentorship initiatives as mentor and coach, including programs associated with the Tony Elumelu Foundation.

+Advocacy and inclusion

+Tomé's work includes advocacy for gender equality, youth empowerment, and social inclusion.

+Through her initiatives and public engagements, she has contributed to discussions on diversity and leadership, including participation in events and programs aligned with the United Nations Sustainable Development Goals.

+In 2026, through Womenice, she found and launch the Top 100 Inspiring Women of PALOP, a recognition initiative highlighting women from Portuguese-speaking African countries.

+The initiative has also been extended to include recognition of women across the Lusophone world.

+Publications

+Tomé is the author of works in personal development, fiction, and poetry.
+Her publications include: